Supporting Heart Health at WE Seniors Edmonton: A New Resource for Our Members

-Each month, we will review the latest news, research, and resources from Heart & Stroke and share key insights with you.
+Each month, we will review the latest news, research, and resources from Heart & Stroke Foundation and share key insights with you.
 Whether it’s tips for maintaining a heart-healthy lifestyle, recognizing the warning signs of stroke, or learning about the latest advancements in treatment and prevention, we want to ensure our members have access to trusted, up-to-date information.

 By staying informed and taking proactive steps, we can all play a role in preventing heart disease and stroke.
 We invite you to check back regularly for updates and explore the resources that can help you and your loved ones live healthier, longer lives.